systelab/systelab-login/src/app/systelab-login/README.md

 - signup
 - recovery

+#### Loading

+To display a simple loading you have to set to true the variable isLoading.

 #### activeRecovery, activeSignUp and activeLogin

-The possible values are 1 or 0.
+The possible values are True or False.

-If you set activeRecovery = 1 you will have in the Login page the link to the password recovery form.
+If you set activeRecovery = True you will have in the Login page the link to the password recovery form.

-If you set activeSignUp = 1 you will have in the Login page the link to the sign up form.
+If you set activeSignUp = True you will have in the Login page the link to the sign up form.

-If you set activeLogin = 1 you will have in the Sign Up and Password Recovery pages the link to the login form.
+If you set activeLogin = True you will have in the Sign Up and Password Recovery pages the link to the login form.

 #### Errors messages: errorUserPwd, errorUserExist and errorUserDoesNotExist